Beef Stock vs Beef Broth: Benefits, Nutrition, Uses & Crucial Differences

 Beef stock and beef broth are both cooking liquids, but they differ in many ways.
-Each has their own specific use and it's important to know when to use each.
+Each has their own specific use, nutrition and strengths -- and it's important to know when to use each.

-Before we get into it, I want to mention that my company makes and sells the absolute best chicken bone broth for cooking.
+Before we get into it, I want to mention that Bluebird Provisions makes and sells the absolute best beef bone broth for cooking.
 The convenient powder allows you to control how flavorful your meal is.

 Use it for any recipe that calls for either.
 Now let's get into it.

 Difference Between Broth and Stock

 The difference between broth and stock is that a stock is cooked longer using whatever bones, meat chunks and scraps are found in the pantry.
 Broths, on the hand hand, are cooked for 1 hour or so using salt and meat without other flavor additions.
 The preparation amounts and methods are not the same.

 What is the same about both are the heat used, the skimming of scum / foamy bits off the top when it boils and the straining through a sieve.

 What is Beef Broth?